ashleydavis/nodejs-microservices-example/README.md

         - docker/       -> Terraform scripts to build a private Docker registry.
         - kubernetes/   -> Terraform scripts to build a Kubernetes cluster to host our Docker containers.
     - build.sh          -> Master build script.
 Runs all other scripts in this directory in sequence.
 Can build this system in the cloud from scratch.
+- service/              -> An example microservice.
+- web/                  -> Example microservice with a front-end.

 ## Starting the microservices application